The School for Good and Evil (film)

 The film's development began in 2013, when the rights to the novel were acquired by Roth/Kirschenbaum Films and Jane Startz Productions, with Universal Pictures initially set to release the film.
 After the project languished in development hell, Netflix took over in 2017, and Feig was hired to direct three years later.
-Principal photography took place in Northern Ireland between January and July 2021.The School for Good and Evil was released on October 19, 2022, by Netflix.
-The film received mostly negative reviews from critics, who praised its cast and visuals, but criticized the narrative and storytelling.
+Principal photography took place in Northern Ireland between January and July 2021.

+The School for Good and Evil was released on October 19, 2022, by Netflix.
+The film received generally negative reviews from critics, who criticized the narrative and storytelling, but praised its cast and visuals.

 Plot

-Long ago, twin brothers Rhian and Rafal founded the School for Good and Evil, created to groom fairy tale heroes (called "Evers") and villains (called "Nevers") respectively.
-Dissatisfied with evil’s constant submission to good, Rafal attacks Rhian using blood magic, forcing Rhian to throw Rafal off a cliff, presumably killing him.
+Twin brothers Rhian and Rafal founded the School for Good and Evil to groom fairy tale heroes (called "Evers") and villains (called "Nevers") respectively.
+Dissatisfied with evil's constant submission to good, Rafal attacks Rhian using blood magic.
+They both seem to fall off a cliff, but presumably Rafal dies.

 Years later, in the village of Gavaldon, best friends Sophie and Agatha learn about the legendary school from the bookshop owner.
-While the cynical, misfit Agatha is skeptical, fairy tale-obsessed Sophie dreams of escaping ordinary life and becoming a princess.
-A few nights later, Sophie attempts to run away from Gavaldon in secret.
-When Agatha finds out and tries to intervene, a giant stymph suddenly snatches up both, flying them to the School.
+While Agatha is skeptical, fairy tale-obsessed Sophie dreams of escaping ordinary life and becoming a princess.
+Nights later, Sophie attempts to run away from Gavaldon in secret.

+When Agatha finds out and tries to intervene, a giant stymph snatches them both, flying them to the magical School for Good and Evil.
 To their dismay, however, Agatha is dropped at the School for Good while Sophie is delivered to the School for Evil.
 Agatha protests, wishing to return to Gavaldon, while Sophie insists she belongs in Good.

-Agatha and Sophie seek out School Master Rhian and the magical Storian pen.
-Rhian informs Sophie he'll only allow her to switch schools if she can prove herself an Ever by attaining true love's kiss.
-Sophie casts Prince Tedros, the son of King Arthur, as her true love and enlists Agatha’s help.
+Both girls seek out School Master Rhian and the magical Storian pen.
+He says he will only allow Sophie to switch schools if she can prove herself an Ever by attaining true love's kiss.
+She casts Prince Tedros, the son of King Arthur, as her true love and enlists Agatha's help.

 Agatha and Sophie struggle in their respective classes and are outcast by their peers.
-Though Agatha is vocally critical of Good’s superficiality, Ever Dean Clarissa Dovey argues her sense of empathy makes her the first true princess in a long time.
-Meanwhile, Rafal manifests as a wasp swarm and defends Sophie from another student’s attack.
-Never Dean Leonora Lesso interprets this as Sophie's unique potential for finally winning a victory for Evil, something thought impossible for centuries.
+Though Agatha is vocally critical of Good's superficiality, Ever Dean Clarissa Dovey argues her sense of empathy makes her the first true princess in a long time.
+Meanwhile, Rafal manifests as a wasp swarm and defends Sophie from another student's attack.
+Never Dean Leonora Lesso interprets this as Sophie's unique potential for winning a victory for Evil, something thought impossible for centuries.